So what age group should Sailor Moon be aimed at?

 dyingtoddler.jpg

-And this is from the final episode #200.
-The episode begins with Usagi being naked and dead, Chibi Chibi resurrects her, becomes a sword, Galaxia crushes it, killing Chibi Chibi, then Usagi decides to fight naked for the next 15 minutes.
-She finally heals Galaxia, killing Sailor Chaos from inside of Galaxia’s own body (PS in the manga Chaos is a dude) and they spend some time being good and naked, while the Starseeds of all the dead people of Earth encircle them.
-Then Chibi Chibi rises from the dead, along with Mamoru (as Prince Endymion) and the Sailor Senshi.
+ep200.jpg← And this is from the final episode #200.
+The episode begins with Usagi being naked and dead, Chibi Chibi resurrects her, becomes a sword, Galaxia crushes it, killing Chibi Chibi, then Usagi decides to fight naked for the next 11 minutes.
+She finally heals Galaxia, killing Sailor Chaos from inside of Galaxia’s own body and they spend some time being good and naked, while the Starseeds of all the dead people of Earth encircle them.
+Then Chibi Chibi rises from the dead, along with Mamoru (as Prince Endymion) and the Sailor Guardians.
 Chibi Chibi turns into a butterfly and vanishes, while Galaxia (still naked) returns the seeds of everyone she murdered across the universe.
 That’s at least 25 minutes of un-censorable footage right there!!

 fufufufufu.jpg

 In 2011, Kodansha began releasing the updated manga in English in the United States.
-Each book from Codename Sailor V through the Short Stories books has the appropriate age warning.
-Ages 13+.
+Each book from Codename Sailor V through Parallel Sailor Moon has the appropriate age warning: Ages 13+.
+Since then, multiple reprints have had the same warning label, and the books are often sold on high shelves, out of reach for kid hands and next to other adult titles, such as Attack On Titan.

-But between 2001 and today, many fans who only remember snippets of Sailormoon still swear that the show could be censored for the sake of the children who watched back in the day.
+But between 2001 and today, many fans who only remember snippets of Sailor Moon still swear that the show "should" be censored for the sake of the children who watched back in the day.

-These people forget that the youngest children watching Sailormoon back when Cartoon Network last aired the show in 2004, are now entering their early teens, and really don’t remember it well.
-And the most tech savvy of these so-called “children” have been watching the show uncensored on YouTube, and probably wouldn’t want to see the series cut up like so much deli meat.
+These people forget that the youngest children watching Sailor Moon back when Cartoon Network last aired the show in 2004 are ALL ADULTS NOW, and some really don’t remember it well.
+And the most tech savvy of these so-called “children” have been watching the show uncensored FOR YEARS, and probably wouldn’t want to see the series cut up like so much deli meat.

 So there you have it.
-Now you know all about the myth of the age group for Sailormoon, and how it all got messed up.
-Now let’s learn from the past, and keep petitioning to have the series return UNCENSORED in the US.
+Now you know all about the myth of the age group for Sailor Moon, and how it all got messed up.

-For more on why this show needs to be re-released uncensored and at it’s original teen-to-adult crowd, please visit my ever growing pictorials:
+For more on why this show needs to be STAY uncensored and at it’s original teen-to-adult crowd, please visit my ever growing pictorials:

 Quirkalicious